SuBjEcT1991/SuBjEcT-Privacy/PRIVACY.md

 Users are encouraged to review this Privacy Policy periodically.

+## TrackMe

+TrackMe is a location utility that provides location testing, route simulation, real-device location tracking, saved locations, history and related features.

+### Location Data

+TrackMe may access precise or approximate location information when the user enables location-dependent features such as Live Location or real-location tracking.

+Tracking logs, saved locations, favourites, location history and simulation history are primarily stored locally on the user's device.
+SuBjEcT does not operate a TrackMe account system or maintain a user database containing this location history.

+### Route and Map Services

+When a user requests an online road route for route simulation, selected start and destination coordinates may be transmitted over an encrypted HTTPS connection to a third-party routing service so that the route can be calculated.

+TrackMe may also connect to third-party mapping or content-delivery services to provide map functionality.
+These third-party services may receive standard network information, such as an IP address, as part of normal internet communication.

+### Mock Location

+TrackMe uses Android's supported mock-location functionality for legitimate testing and development purposes.

+The user must explicitly select TrackMe as the mock-location application through Android Developer Options.

+TrackMe does not attempt to conceal mock-location status, bypass application integrity systems, or prevent Android or third-party applications from identifying a location as simulated.

+### Background Location Operation

+When a user explicitly starts location tracking or simulation, TrackMe may continue the operation while the application is not visible by using an Android foreground service.

+Android displays a persistent notification while this operation is active and provides the user with controls to stop it.

+### Data Export

+Users may choose to export completed tracking information to formats such as CSV or PDF.
+Exported files are created at the user's request and are controlled by the user after export.

+### TrackMe Pro and Google Play Purchases

+TrackMe may offer optional paid features through TrackMe Pro.

+Purchases and subscriptions are processed by Google Play.
+SuBjEcT does not directly receive or store users' full payment-card details.

+Google Play may process purchase, subscription and transaction information according to Google's applicable privacy policies and terms.

+### TrackMe Data Deletion

+TrackMe does not currently require a user account.

+Locally stored TrackMe information can be removed using available application controls, by clearing TrackMe's application data through Android settings, or by uninstalling the application.

 ## Contact

 Questions, concerns, or requests relating to privacy and applications created or managed by SuBjEcT can be directed to: